picortex/bitframe/docs/pimonitor/ReadMe.md

 - Encoding user data to a format accepted by the server
 - Decoding user data to a modal accepted by the application
+- User input validation
+- Authentication
-- Authentication & Session handling
+- Session handling
+- Cache management
 - Communicating with the server

 It is not opinionated to any platform, framework or architecture which means it can be used anywhere and anyhow as the programmer needs.